loykin/provisr/README.md

 Notes:

-- The server reads the [server] section from the TOML file.
+- The server requires a config file and reads the [server] section from it.
-- You can override config via flags: `--api-listen` and `--api-base`.
+- At startup, the manager applies the config once: it recovers processes from PID files (when configured), starts missing ones, and gracefully stops/removes programs not present in the config.
-- If `server.enabled` is false or missing, you must provide `--api-listen` to start anyway.
+- Daemonization is supported: use `--daemonize`, `--pidfile` (for the daemon itself), and `--logfile` to redirect daemon logs.

 Example TOML snippet (also present in config/config.toml):